Anay2805/JARVIS-AI/README.md

 # JARVIS-AI

-JUST A RATHER VERY INTEELIGENT SYSTEM
+JUST A RATHER VERY INTELLIGENT SYSTEM

 An basic AI which can perform basic tasks like emailing; opening youtube, gmail, google ; playing music; searching on Wikipedia and is well spoken AI.